CZunal/CS412-Course-Project/README.md

 - The iterative and boosting nature of XGBoost makes it well-suited for capturing complex relationships within the data while mitigating overfitting.
 The provided code not only trains the model but also evaluates its performance through cross-validation, contributing to a more comprehensive understanding of its predictive capabilities.

+### Results
+- The GradientBoosting model was trained and evaluated, producing the following results:

 ```plaintext
 Cross-Validation R2 Scores: [0.99046837 0.66777219 0.55252456 0.97269405 0.79382785]
 Mean R2 Score: 0.7954574044560845